0xPolygonHermez/.github/profile/README.md

 </div>
 <br />

-**Zisk** is an open-source zero-knowledge **proving toolstack** featuring a zkVM that enables verifiable execution of programs written in high-level languages like Rust.
+**ZisK** is an open-source zero-knowledge **proving toolstack** featuring a zkVM that enables verifiable execution of programs written in high-level languages like Rust.

+- ZisK is **low-latency** by design, **distributed** by nature.
+- ZisK controls the full inhouse full stack.
+This allows to have many optimizations that affects the whole architecture.
+- Targeting **128 bits security**.
+- ZisK is the Fully Open Source (including GPU code) project.
+You can integrate in your own infrastructure.
+- **RiscV 64 bit** architecture.
+Rust, golang, C#, etc.
+- ZisK stack is modular and can allow other VMs like wasm or native LLVM

+## History

-Initially incubated by **Polygon Labs** from May 2024 to June 2025, Zisk became an independent project on **June 13, 2025**, with its intellectual property and core team transferred to **SilentSig Switzerland GmbH**, a company fully owned by **Jordi Baylina (@jbaylina)**.
+Initially incubated by **Polygon Labs** from May 2024 to June 2025, Zisk became an independent project on **June 13, 2025**.
+Its intellectual property, the core team and all its knownledge were transferred to **SilentSig Switzerland GmbH**, a company fully owned by **Jordi Baylina (@jbaylina)**.

+## Development

 The team remains dedicated to advancing Zisk as a **community-driven, open-source project** (under MIT/Apache 2.0 licenses), ensuring continuous improvement and maintenance.

 We invite all **developers and projects** to test, contribute to, and use Zisk.
-Our goal is to build **the best zkVM project** in the space.
+Our goal is to build **the reference zkVM project** in the space.

 To get started, check out the Getting Started Documentation.

-Explore the main repository: https://github.com/0xPolygonHermez/zisk Join us on Discord: https://discord.gg/S4hcd8gq
+Explore the main repository: https://github.com/0xPolygonHermez/zisk
+Join us on Discord: https://discord.gg/S4hcd8gq
 Follow us on X: https://x.com/ziskvm

 For the legacy Polygon zkEVM page you can go [here](README_legacy.md)